-This resource has been A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary. by a member of The Open Sanctuary Project team as of June 28, 2022.
+This resource has been A member of The Open Sanctuary Project’s staff has updated one or more sections within this resource. by a member of The Open Sanctuary Project team as of June 8, 2023.

 If you’re reading this resource, there are likely some special goat residents in your life for whom you’d like to provide the best possible care!
 The compassionate lifelong care of goats at animal sanctuaries starts with the food they’re provided.
 While goats are all individuals who have their own preferences and needs, there are some general principles to consider regarding their physiology and nutritional requirements!